Dog Training and Dog Care advice from UK Professionals

 This is a striking looking dog and when in public the owner must be prepared for people stopping and asking questions and petting the dog.
 This is all par for course for the Beardie who just loves all the attention.

-The Bearded Collie needs quite a lot of grooming.
+The Bearded Collie puppy and the adult needs quite a lot of grooming.
 They have to be cleaned and groomed daily to keep their wonderful long coats healthy.

 They are also heavy shedders and are very vocal, barking at the slightest noise.
 In general the Beardie does not do well in apartments and they hate city life.
 The Bearded Collie is more suited to an active family with a large house and garden but make sure the garden is well fenced as this dog is a notorious escape artist!